The nekRS Input Files

 formatting used here to describe valid key, value combinations is as follows.

-key in the OCCA
+Take the backend key in the OCCA section as an example:

-backend (CUDA), CPU, HIP, OPENCL, OPENMP, SERIAL [THREAD MODEL
+backend (CUDA), CPU, HIP, OPENCL, OPENMP, SERIAL [THREAD MODEL]

-is the key, and CUDA
+Here, backend is the key, and CUDA, CPU, HIP, OPENCL, OPENMP,

-are all valid values.
+and SERIAL are all valid values.
 Defaults are indicated in parentheses - therefore,

-if you do not explicitly give the backend
+if you do not explicitly give the backend in the .par file,

 the CUDA backend is used.
 Similar conventions are used to describe non-character